python/typing_extensions/doc/index.rst

       Backported changes to runtime-checkable protocols from Python 3.12, including :pr-cpy:`103034` and :pr-cpy:`26067`.

+   .. versionchanged:: 4.7.0

+      Classes can now inherit from both :py:class:`typing.Protocol` and ``typing_extensions.Protocol`` simultaneously.
+Previously, this led to
+      :py:exc:`TypeError` being raised due to a metaclass conflict.

 .. data:: Required

    See :py:data:`typing.Required` and :pep:`655`.
 In ``typing`` since 3.11.